Deprivation of Assets for Residential Care Fees

 When considering the timescales for deprivation, there is no time limit that can be imposed.
 However, as a general rule, the longer the time between the disposal of an asset and liability for residential care charges, the less likely it is that the disposal will be challenged.
 It is arguably unreasonable for a Local Authority to challenge if you disposed of an asset in order to reduce care charges, if the disposal took place at a time when you were fit and healthy and could not have foreseen the need for a move to residential accommodation.

 Have a valid reason – If you do dispose of or give away an asset, make sure that you record a valid reason (not related to avoiding residential care fees) for disposing of or giving away that asset.

 Seek legal advice.
-Call us for a free no obligation telephone chat.
+Call us for a free no obligation initial telephone chat.

 Significant Operative Purpose for Residential Care Fees

 If you dispose of an asset for a genuine reason not in any way related to avoiding paying residential care fees then the Local Authority should not be able to take the disposal of that asset into account in any means assessment.